percona/pbm-docs/docs/system-requirements.md

     * is not delayed

 * All `pbm-agents` in your deployment must be able to connect to the same [remote backup storage](details/storage-configuration.md) using the same credentials.
+* All `pbm-agents` and PBM CLI must be of the same version for backups to success.
+Otherwise we cannot guarantee successful backups and data consistency in them.

 Note that networking issues like connection to the remote backup storage can also affect PBM performance.